Nagzlos123/Space-Adventure2/README.md

 - Health – if health points are equal to zero, the character dies.

+Character stats can be increased by using special items that can be obtained in various ways.
+Most often, it involves spending a specific amount of money.
+Credits are the in-game currency.
+They can be obtained by fighting enemies in space, sell items or use helper buttons adding predefined credit amounts.

 This massive 2D computer game contains inventory systems consisting of over 120 items implemented using:
 - Scriptable objects,
 - Vertical Layout Groups,